noi-techpark/opendatahub-website/src/content/gsoc26/contributor_guide.md

 5. (Optional) Join Element to connect with other contributors, review existing discussions, and ask questions
 6. Set up the development environment, review the project documentation, and attempt to run it locally
 7. Consider how you might approach the mentor's ideas and clarify any questions
-8. Begin drafting your proposal
+8. Begin drafting your proposal, feel free to use the proposal template below.
 9. Submit your draft to the mentors' mailing list for feedback (Google Docs or PDF format)
 10. Submit your final proposal through the Google Summer of Code website